 Whoever wins, the country needs some love

-When we sit down in the open field of meditation, with the Self enaged with her in a loving way, she is desperate to give up her grim robes and go dancing.
-I’ve noticed she has really good dance moves and so have been dancing along to Radio 6 Music in the kitchen on a regular basis during this election campaign.
+When we sit down in the open field of meditation, with the Self engaged with her in a loving way, she is desperate to give up her grim robes and go dancing.
+I’ve noticed she has really good dance moves.
+She has been dancing along to Radio 6 Music in the kitchen on a regular basis during this election campaign.

 However Britain votes today, it’s going to be a difficult few years ahead.
 Politicians of all stripes like to paint elections as magic cure-alls.
-But whoever ends up forming a goverment is going to struggle to get everything they want done.
-And as a member of the British people, I know that I’m goign to be bounced and torn and bruised by my emotional reponse to either a Conservative or a Labour term of office.
+But whoever ends up forming a government is going to struggle to get everything they want to be done.
+And as a member of the British people, I know that I’m going to be bounced and torn and bruised by my emotional response to either a Conservative or a Labour term of office.

-All the more reason to keep the CP dancing and to refrain for harsh, angry and divisive speech.
+All the more reason to keep the CP dancing and to refrain from harsh, angry and divisive speech.
 The country needs some love.